nytud/emtsv/README.md

 - `tok-ner`: From tokenisation to named-entity recognition, same as `emToken,emMorph,emTag,emNER`
 - `tok-udpos`: From tokenisation to POS-tagging in UD format, same as `emToken,emMorph,emTag,emmorph2ud`
 - `tok-dep`: From tokenisation to dependency parsing, same as `emToken,emMorph,emTag,emmorph2ud,emDep-ud`
+- `tok-bert-ner`: Raw text to emBERT named-entity annotation, same as `emToken,emBERT-NER`
-- `tok-cons`: From tokenisation to constituent parsing, same as `emToken,emMorph,emTag,emCons`
+- `tok-bert-chunk`: Raw text to emBERT maximal NP chunking, same as `emToken,emBERT-NP`

 ### Example